AndreaFitz/safeguarding-hub/README.md

 ---
 ## User Stories
+    1. User friendly navigation and responsive design
+    2. Testimonials
+    3. Simple and intuitive layout
+    4. Principples of Safeguarding
+    5. Recognise and understand what safeguarding is

 ## UX design
+- **Colours**
-    Colours - Earth colours chosen for a calming feel to the website.
+    Earth colours chosen for a calming feel to the website.
 Blue and brown are often associated with nature, representing the earth and the sky.
 This natural pairing feels harmonious.
+- **Font**
-    Font - Montserrat is relaxed, welcoming, friendly, easy on the eye for all ages, the neuro-diverse and people with learning difficulties.
+    Montserrat is relaxed, welcoming, friendly, easy on the eye for all ages, the neuro-diverse and people with learning difficulties.

 ## Features